-I would also add that the heavier you are, the more you will sink into your topper.
-To avoid bottoming out onto your firm mattress, I would recommend that heavy people who weigh 250 pounds or more opt for a thicker mattress topper.
+Additionally, the heavier you are, the more you will sink into your topper.
+To avoid bottoming out onto your firm mattress, we would recommend that heavy people who weigh 250 pounds or more opt for a thicker mattress topper.
 This will give them more pressure relief and allow more room to sink in.

 How to Tell if a Mattress Topper is Good Quality

 It can be difficult to tell if a mattress topper is low- or high-quality, especially when shopping online.
 But when you’re working with a tighter budget, this is an especially important question.